stepapo/dataset/readme.md

 ## Example

 Let's create a list of all persons in database sorted alphabeticaly by name.
-The list shows 10 items per page, is sortable by name, gender, birthday and filterable by gender.
+The list shows 10 items per page, is sortable by name, birthday and filterable by gender.
 Name contains a link to person detail page.
 It is possible to switch between table view and grid view.

 ### Definition